Gum Springs, Virginia: Bethlehem Baptist Church

 The church was established in 1863.

 Odd Fellows Hall

-The Pride of Fairfax Lodge #298, former Odd Fellows Hall. is eligible for the National Register of Historic Places.
+The Pride of Fairfax Lodge #298 building, formerly known as the Mount Vernon Enterprise Lodge No. 3488, is listed on the Fairfax County Inventory of Historic Sites and was listed to the Virginia Landmarks Register in 2021 and the National Register of Historic Places in 2022.

 Joint Stock Club

 In 1890, the Joint Stock Club was formed by five men.
 This endeavor helped create a safe place for African Americans to obtain land.
 All land was collaboratively bought, sold and subdivided at cost to other African Americans at a price of $30 an acre.